 Plant Quick Guide

-Year to Bear:
+Years to Bear:

 McIntosh Apples are a large, bright red fruit with a sweet taste.
 The apples ripen in early fall and are perfect for eating fresh or for making cider to keep you warm through the coming winter.
 McIntosh Apple trees require 900 chill hours and are self-pollinators.
 They prefer full sun and moist, well-drained soil.
-At maturity, the MacIntosh apple can reach a height and width of 15-20 feet.
+At maturity, the McIntosh apple can reach a height and width of 15-20 feet.

 Love love my trees